rschlaikjer/erlang-hprof/README.md

 Based off the hprof dumping implementation for ART, visible [here](https://android.googlesource.com/platform/art/+/oreo-release/runtime/hprof/hprof.cc)

+Under the [scripts](scripts/) folder is a collection of tools that are useful but too special-case to be part of the library itself.

 ## Usage

 Create a parser context for either a file or loaded binary